-Liverpool and Manchester are both cities that people are familiar with within the property investment market as they have had a lot of attention over the years due to their very aggressive capital and rental growth performances.
+Liverpool and Manchester are both cities that people are familiar with within the property investment market, as they have had a lot of attention over the years due to their very aggressive capital and rental growth performances.
 Data recently published by the HomeTrack House City Index reveals that Preston’s average capital growth is now 8.4%, which is up from 4.8% last year.
 This explosion of capital growth is incredibly close to rivalling the likes of Liverpool and Manchester, which are typically in the high eights, nines and tens.
 The combination of low entry-level pricing and a good level of sustained capital growth makes Preston a very appealing prospect for investors.
-Thinking long-term, prices are also set to increase more rapidly in the Northwest than anywhere else in the country over the coming years, with Manchester and Liverpool being huge drivers of growth for the entire region.
-As such, cities in close proximity to these are likely to see the most significant impact on property values.
-As the region’s third-largest city in the region, Preston too will become a force to be reckoned with.
+Thinking long-term, prices are also set to increase more rapidly in the Northwest than anywhere else in the country over the coming years, with Manchester and Liverpool being huge growth drivers for the entire region.
+As such, cities near these are likely to see the most significant impact on property values.
+As the region’s third-largest city in the region, Preston will become a force to be reckoned with.
 We expect property investors to benefit massively from investing in the city while prices are still highly competitive.

 Low Entry Point Prices